 Gaz Parry and Mike Langley, looking fresh and professional in shirts, commentated over the livestream on BBC Sport which was handled by Sheffield local company Technative.
-While the BMC’s own Niall Grimes compered the semi-finals and finals with competition and route setting expert Percy Bishton, helping to the crown to cheer on the athletes.
+While the BMC’s own Niall Grimes compered the semi-finals and finals with competition and route setting expert Percy Bishton, helping the crowd to cheer on the athletes.

-Thanks to Beta Climbing Designs for providing fresh out of the factory holds and volumes that made comp wall look amazing and allowed the team of routesetters, led by Jamie Cassidy, to craft an awesome batch of problems for all three rounds, even prompting the now reigning British Champion Nathan Phillips to say “it was by far the best set of blocs we’ve had in a BBCs qualis”.
+Thanks to Beta Climbing Designs for providing fresh out of the factory holds and volumes that made the comp wall look amazing and allowed the team of routesetters, led by Jamie Cassidy, to craft an awesome batch of problems for all three rounds, even prompting the now reigning British Champion Nathan Phillips to say “it was by far the best set of blocs we’ve had in a BBCs qualis”.

 Highlights of the BBCs 2018

 15 BBCs for Dave Barrans

 Dave’s appearance this year was the 15th time he’s entered the BBCs, he’s never missed one since 2004!
 We couldn’t let such a remarkable achievement go uncelebrated, so we had to mark this special occasion by getting the Mayor of Sheffield to award Dave a few special gifts from the BMC.

 Mayor of Sheffield awards Dave Barrans for his 15th BBCs.
 Photo: Pete Burnside